 The readings listed here are a tentative guide-after the semester begins, please keep an eye on Canvas for the most up-to-date reading lists.

-Textbook:
+Textbook

 There is one required textbook for this class.
-It is available directly from the publisher as a rental.
-(There's also a loose-leaf edition available for purchase but it's much more expensive.)
-There are also several copies on reserve in the Science Library in the Northwest Corner Building.
+A few copies of it are on reserve in the CU Science Library in the Northwest Corner Building.